swapnilmishra/css-in-js/README.md

 Attempt at creating as simple `css-in-js` lib

-See filename `styled.js` for the implementation and `App.js` for the usage.
+See filename `src/styled.js` for the implementation and `src/App.js` for an example usage.